-Dolly Parton isn’t shy about the fact that she’s altered her appearance by going under the knife now and then.
+Dolly Parton isn’t shy about the fact that she’s gone under the knife every now and then to maintain her appearance.
 The country music icon is known for saying “it costs a lot of money to look this cheap,” after all.
 But it turns out that one of her earliest surgical procedures wasn’t actually done by a doctor — instead, it was the work of her mom’s trusty sewing kit.